 3. After you cross the bridge, just after the guard rail ends, on your right, you’ll see a “NO PARKING ANY TIME” sign, with the three red-and-white blazes of the Popolopen Gorge Trail (henceforth referred to as the Red Trail) just behind it.

 Turn right here to hop on the Red Trail (this turn is very easy to miss – keep a sharp eye out!).
 Adios, Rt.
 9W!
 Thanks for the good times, and don’t let anyone tell you that you’re the poor man’s I-87.
 I-87 is the poor man’s 9W.

-4. You’ll be on the Red Trail for the next 1.6 miles, during which you’ll gain 453 feet and descend 213.
+4. You’ll be on the Red Trail for the next 1.6 miles (this 1.6-mile stretch will take us all the way to Step 12 below, since the Red Trail can be a wily one), during which you’ll gain 453 ft and descend 213 ft.
 Be very careful not to get bucked off onto unmarked trails (there’s one immediately after the hike begins, where you’ll take the right fork to stay on the Red Trail).